Jets release CB Roberts; agree with OL Andrews, S Christian - WHIZ News

 The departure of Roberts means both of the Jets’ primary starters at cornerback last season have been let go by general manager Joe Douglas this week.
 New York already released Trumaine Johnson, who played in only 17 games the last two years and never lived up to expectations after signing a five-year, $72.5 million contract in 2018.

-The cornerback spot will have a new look this season, although New York re-signed nickel cornerback Brian Poole on Wednesday and brought back Maulet on Friday after not offering him a restricted free agent tender.
+The cornerback spot will have a new look this season, although New York re-signed nickel cornerback Brian Poole on Wednesday – a move the team made official on Saturday – and brought back Maulet on Friday after not offering him a restricted free agent tender.

 Roberts was drafted by New England out of Marshall in 2015, but missed the season after injuring a wrist in the preseason.
 He was among the Patriots’ final cuts in 2016, and the Jets claimed him off waivers.
 Roberts gradually worked his way into a regular role on defense, and earned a three-year, $18 million contract extension with the Jets last offseason.
 He was scheduled to count $7.5 million on the salary cap in 2021.